 medical conditions, such as

-Cushing's syndrome, that can cause bone loss.
-In men,
+Cushing's syndrome.
+These conditions can cause bone loss.

-If you or your doctor thinks you may be at risk
+If you or your doctor thinks that you may be at risk

 for osteoporosis, you may have a screening test to check your bone

 thickness.
-A screening test may be advisable if you have:
+A screening test may be a good idea if you have:

-fracture in a minor injury that may have been caused
+fracture from a minor injury that may have been caused

 - Another medical condition that is known to cause